 Welcome to Southern University at New Orleans.
-The Campus Police Department is committed to providing and maintaining a safe and secure environment for you to study, work, live, and conduct research or just to visit our historic university.
-Our community's safety depends on the dedication of the men and women who serve as police officers.
-They must demonstrate daily their sensitivity to the particular needs of our community members.
-We achieve this goal by being approachable, knowledgeable, and steadfast in providing excellent professional services.
+The Campus Police Department is committed to providing and maintaining a safe and secure environment for you to study, work, live and conduct research or to just visit our historic university.
+The safety of our community depends on the dedication of the men and women who serve as police officers.
+They must demonstrate daily, their sensitivity to the particular needs of our community members.
+We achieve this goal by being approachable, knowledgeable and steadfast in our efforts to provide excellent professional services.

 When addressing the issues we face, we encourage a partnership approach from everyone.
-Yes, we challenge you, as a member of our great community, to join us in partnership to keep a safe campus by reporting any unusual activity you observe.
+Yes, we challenge you, as a member of our great community to join us in partnership to keep a safe campus by reporting any unusual activity you observe.
+We have excellent working relationships with our law enforcement partners, Orleans Levee District

-We have excellent working relationships with our law enforcement partners, the Orleans Levee District Police Department, the University of New Orleans Police Department, and the New Orleans Police Department.
+Police, University of New Orleans Police and the New Orleans Police Department.

-Please consider taking part in the prevention and educational programs offered at Southern University at New Orleans and taking a few minutes to check out the many services and valuable information campus police have.
-We continually seek ways to improve our services and welcome your comments, suggestions, criticisms, complaints, and compliments to be better at what we do.
+Please consider taking part in the prevention and educational programs offered at Southern University at New Orleans and take a few minutes to check out the many services and valuable information campus police has to offer.
+We are constantly seeking ways to improve our services and welcome your comments, suggestions, criticisms, complaints and compliments so we can be better at what we do.

-We put forward these words of a wise person who said, "Be the light that others can come to with their ideas, visions, and dreams.
-Never doubt that blending your talents with those of others can change the world."
-By acting responsibly, caring for community members, and remaining vigilant, we can make our campus a safer place.
+We put forward these words of a wise person who said: "Be the light that others can come to with their ideas, visions and dreams.
+Never doubt that blending your talents with those of others, can change the world."
+By acting responsibility, caring for community members and remaining vigilant, we can make our campus a safer place.
 We encourage everyone to report suspicious and unlawful behavior immediately to SUNOPD.
-We all have an essential role to play in keeping our campus and city safe.
+We all have an important role to play in keeping our campus and city safe.